swdotcom/swdc-vscode-musictime/README.md

 **You will need the following to use Music Time:**

 * [Code Time](https://marketplace.visualstudio.com/items?itemName=softwaredotcom.swdc-vscode): Our Code Time extension provides automatic programming metrics and time tracking.
 Music Time works with Code Time to combine your music and coding data to find your most productive music.
-Code Time is a required dependency of Music Time.
 * [Spotify](https://www.spotify.com): To get started, you will need a Spotify account.
 We currently do not support Apple Music, Google Play, or any other players, but may in a future plugin.

 ![Music Time features](https://assets.software.com/readme/music-time/vscode/features-2.1.15.png)